logo estivill sleep clinic

 Confusional awakening

-Sometimes the behavior can be inappropriate and violent.
-A subtype of confusional awakening is sexsomnia, which is characterized by the existence of sexual behaviors during sleep, carried out in bed or the place chosen to sleep, of which the subjects are not aware or remember having carried them out. when they wake up.
+Sometimes behavior can be inappropriate and violent.
+A subtype of confusional awakening is sexsomnia, which is characterized by the existence of sexual behaviors during sleep, carried out in bed or the place chosen to sleep, of which the subjects are not aware or remember having carried them out when they awaken.

 Somnambulism